UBS slashes price target on HP Inc. [HPQ] – find out why.

 HPQ stock trade performance evaluation

-HP Inc. [HPQ] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.35.
-With this latest performance, HPQ shares gained by 0.11% in over the last four-week period, additionally plugging by 17.88% over the last 6 months – not to mention a rise of 13.53% in the past year of trading.
+HP Inc. [HPQ] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.79.
+With this latest performance, HPQ shares dropped by -9.51% in over the last four-week period, additionally plugging by 10.32% over the last 6 months – not to mention a rise of 9.44% in the past year of trading.

 HP Inc. [HPQ]: An insightful look at the core fundamentals